Patriot Flags Of The American Revolutionary War

 “We have juƒt received the following intelligence from Taunton – that on Friday laƒt a liberty pole 112 feet long was raiƒed there on which a vane, and a Union flag flying with the words Liberty and Union thereon.”

 The vertical stripes of alternating red and white were, at some point, rotated so that they would lie horizontally.
 Commonly referred to as the “Rebel Stripes”, these colors were flown on naval vessels well into the 1790s.
-The addition of the Union Jack to the canton resulted in what was known as the Continental Colors or the Grand Union Flag.
+The addition of the Union Jack to the canton resulted in what was known as the Continental Union, Continental Colors or (by Nineteenth Century writers) the Continental Grand Union Flag.

 “We had hoiƒted the union flag in compliment to the United Colonies.
 But, behold, it was received in Boƒton as a token of the deep impreƒsion the ƒpeech had made upon us, and as a ƒignal of ƒubmiƒsion.”

-Another problem for the new Grand Union Flag was that it was not actually new and unique.
-The colors of the British East India Company also consisted of the Union Jack in the canton, on a field of nine horizontal red and white stripes.
+Another problem for the new Continental Union Flag was that it was not actually new and unique.
+The colors of the British East Indies Company also consisted of the Union Jack in the canton, on a field of nine horizontal red and white stripes.
 Needless to say, the Patriots soon dispensed with the Union Jack, and began to think about a different design.

 In the spring of 1777 an Indian, by the name of Thomas Green, had written to Thomas Wharton, the president of the Supreme Executive Council of Pennsylvania.
 According to the entry entered into the Minutes of the Supreme Executive Council for Tuesday, 3rd June 1777: